Skip to main content

 What to gather or know first: Have the veteran’s VA enrollment information, discharge papers if handy, current care needs, and the name of the family member who may be able to provide care.

-What it is: The VA Family Caregiver Assistance Program can provide a monthly stipend to an eligible primary family caregiver.
+What it is: The VA Program of Comprehensive Assistance for Family Caregivers can provide a monthly stipend to an eligible primary family caregiver.
 This is different from Hawaii Medicaid and different from an hourly home-care wage.

-How it helps: The primary caregiver may get a monthly stipend, training, counseling, and respite-related support under VA rules.
+How it helps: The primary caregiver may get a monthly stipend, training, counseling, travel help, at least 30 days of respite care each year, and other VA supports if the full program rules are met.

 What to gather or know first: This is not a Hawaii senior program.
 It follows VA rules, not Med-QUEST rules, and approval depends on the veteran’s situation.